inkVerb/VIP/301/Lesson-01.md

   - `0` = `true`
   - `1`, `2`, `3`... = `false`
   - This is how `if` performs tests
+- `if` tests can be used just as they are in the reminal directly
 - See usage and examples here: [Tests: if](https://github.com/inkVerb/vip/blob/master/Cheat-Sheets/Tests.md#ii-if-then-else--elif-fi)
 ___